-Amicus X Corp. urges this Court to grant Petitioner Harper's Petition for a Writ of Certiorari.
-This case presents an opportunity for the Court to clarify this area of constitutional law by tethering its decision to the Fourth Amendment's original meaning: all searches of private property require warrants based on probable cause and particularized suspicion, Jones, 565 U.S. at 404-10 (holding a search occurred when government obtained information by means of trespass on a constitutionally protected "effect"), and a search occurs when government gains access to "houses, papers [or] effects," U.S. Const. amend.
+Amicus X Corp. urges this Court to grant Petitioner Chatrie's Petition for a Writ of Certiorari.
+This case presents an opportunity to clarify this area of constitutional law by tethering a decision to the Fourth Amendment's original meaning: all searches of private property require warrants based on particularized probable cause.
+Jones, 565 U.S. at 404-10 (holding a search occurred when government obtained information by means of trespass on a constitutionally protected "effect"), and a search occurs when government gains access to "houses, papers, [or] effects."
+U.S. Const. amend.
 IV, that belong to a person under the law.
 Byrd v.
-United
+United States, 584 U.S. 395, 403-04 (2018) ("[Katz] supplements, rather than displaces, the traditional property-based understanding of the Fourth Amendment.") (internal citation and quotation omitted).